Famous Immigrant Birthdays in July

 Chandra Kumar Naranbhai Patel (born July 2, 1938) is an Indian American engineer and professor who developed the carbon dioxide laser, a technology which is now widely used in industry for cutting and welding, as a laser scalpel in surgery, and in laser skin resurfacing.

 Ricardo León “Rick” Sánchez de Reinaldo (born July 2, 1958), known professionally as Rick Sanchez, is a Cuban American journalist, radio host, and author.
-Sanchez is currently a FOX News contributor, a columnist for FOX News Latino and a correspondent for Spanish language network Mundo Fox.
+Sanchez has been reported for CNN, MCNBC, Fox News, and RT America.

 Gian Carlo Menotti (July 7, 1911 – February 1, 2007) was an Italian American composer and librettist.
 He wrote the classic Christmas opera Amahl and the Night Visitors, along with over two dozen other operas.
 Menotti won the Pulitzer Prize twice.